 If you want to have orgasms, or have better orgasms, you need to figure out what turns you on and then learn how to communicate that to your partner.

 There are many ways to enhance your sexual desire.
 As I stated in the beginning, you want to feel sexual desire, to feel sexy.
 It is not about looks, it is a state of mind.
-And, you can get there in a number of ways–Anami talks about setting the stage in some of her blog posts, as do Dodson & Ross.
+And, you can get there in a number of ways.
 Reading might be a fun way to get started–reading erotica, alone or with a partner, helps with arousal.
 How-to books can be helpful for you and for him.
+My book, Inviting Desire is a great guide for creating the mood.
 If you’re more visual then a tasteful erotic movie might be fun.